mjhendrik/nci-adult-match-ui/README.md

 ## For front-end developers

-*Note: that this project requires node v6.5.x or higher and npm 3.10.3*
+*NOTE: that this project requires node v6.5.x or higher and npm 3.10.3*

 ```
 git clone https://github.com/CBIIT/nci-adult-match-ui.git